Why Won’t My Furnace Turn On? A Denver Tech Explains

 - If the switch is in the safety OFF position, call a professional immediately.
 Don’t attempt to reset this button.
 If the switch is off, it’s off for a reason.
 Resetting it could allow more dangerous gases into your home.

 Furnace still not turning on?
-Call a Denver tech
+Call a Denver HVAC pro

-If you’ve checked for all the issues above, you’ve exhausted your DIY efforts and need to call in a professional.
+If you’ve checked for all the issues above, you’ve exhausted your DIY efforts and need to call in a professional heating contractor.

-Luckily, if you live in Denver or the surrounding areas, experienced and reliable techs are just a phone call away.
+Luckily, if you live in Denver or the surrounding areas, experienced and reliable HVAC techs are just a phone call away.
+We provide professional heating and furnace repair service you can count on.

 Schedule your appointment with Plumbline today and we’ll get your furnace working in no time.